Clinical Trial

 • Has a known hypersensitivity to any of the study therapy products.

 • Has a known history of positive test for human immunodeficiency virus (HIV) or known acquired immunodeficiency syndrome (AIDS).
-NOTE: Testing for HIV must be performed at sites where mandated locally.
+NOTE: Testing for HIV must be performed at sites were mandated locally.

 • Any prior positive test result for hepatitis B virus or hepatitis C virus indicating presence of virus, e.g., Hepatitis B surface antigen (HBsAg, Australia antigen) positive, or Hepatitis C antibody (anti-HCV) positive (except if HCV-RNA negative).